michannstoner/ideabox-boilerplate/README.md

 **How it works**
 - Create an idea card by filling out the title and body input.
 - Click the save button to store your idea.
-- Favorite your best ones, or delete your not-so-best ones.
+- Favorite your best ones, or delete your not-so-great ones.
 - Filter through saved ideas, or view all at once!

 ## Setup